 What is Telemental Health

 The definition of Telemental Health varies from state to state.
-Some states use different terms including Online Counseling and Electronically Assisted Psychotherapy.
+It is also referred to as online counseling, electronically assisted psychotherapy, teletherapy and others.
 Georgia's Composite board rules use the term Telemental Health.
 The gist of it is that it's counseling delivered to a client in a different physical location and does not mean face to face counseling.

 *Disclaimer: This information is not to be construed as legal advice.
 For legal advice, seek counsel.
 This information is based upon experience enforcing Georgia practice law for Professional Counselors, Social Workers and Marriage and Family Therapists.
 It only suggests how Georgia's Composite Board has enforced rules in the past and real possibilities for how it will enforce it in the future.*